Rules and Guidelines for IAU Scientific Meetings

 and in the two years between General Assemblies (GA):

-Accordingly, not all meeting proposals worthy of support can be awarded IAU sponsorship.
+Given the number of meetings that are proposed each year, unfortunately not all meeting proposals worthy of support can be awarded IAU sponsorship.

 Regular contact with the organisers during the preparation and conduct of IAU scientific meetings is maintained by the IAU General Secretary (GS), the IAU Assistant General Secretary (AGS) and the President of the Coordinating Division (the IAU Division associated with the scientific field of the meeting and which has accepted the responsibility of endorsing the proposal).